tijaz17skane/ADLM-Inherently-Interpretable-Segmentation/README.md

 ## Evaluation
 #### CityScapes
 ```
-# Evaluation on valid set for Cityscapes ('cityscapes_kld_imnet' should be replaced with your training config)
 # The evaluation saves mIOU results in model directory.
 It also generates a few additional plots.
 # <training_staged> should be one of: 'warmup', 'nopush', 'push', 'pruned'